-The other concern that farmers sometimes have is that one of their children who have not chosen farming as their permanent vocation and career, decide to make a claim against the estate of the older generation when they pass away.
+The other concern that farmers sometimes have is that one of their children, who has not chosen farming as their permanent vocation and career, decides to make a claim against the estate of the older generation when they pass away.
 The consequence of this is often that the farm has to be sold as it is no longer a financially viable enterprise.

 There are numerous ways to prevent this from occurring including: